lockss/lockss-rtd-portal/docs/migration/reconfiguring2.rst

                This is necessary for |K3s| to adjust to the newly configured IP address.

+            .. admonition:: Special instructions for administrators of LOCKSS networks

+               You have to adjust the firewall rules and Web server access control on the network configuration server, regardless of whether or not the node adopts its LOCKSS 1.x IP address.
+See :ref:`Access control after migration` in :numref:`Chapter %s <Appendix: Instructions for Administrators of LOCKSS Networks>` (:ref:`Appendix: Instructions for Administrators of LOCKSS Networks`).

          b. |LOCKSS2LOCKSS| Run this command, as the ``lockss`` user, in the :ref:`LOCKSS Installer Directory`:

             .. code-block:: shell

                scripts/configure-lockss

          c.
-The LOCKSS 2.x configuration process will repeat; for most questions, you will simply hit :kbd:`Enter` to re-accept the previously entered value, **except for the following prompts**:
+The LOCKSS 2.x configuration process will repeat.
+For the most part, you are only confirming existing values by simply hitting :kbd:`Enter`, but you will receive additional prompts and there are a few prompts to pay attention to:

-            (i) :guilabel:`Do you want to reconfigure LOCKSS 2.x to no longer be in migration mode?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.
+            (i) (*additional prompt*) :guilabel:`Do you want to reconfigure LOCKSS 2.x to no longer be in migration mode?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

-            (ii) :guilabel:`Fully qualified hostname (FQDN) of this machine`: If you are adopting the LOCKSS 1.x hostname, enter it here (see :ref:`Adopting the LOCKSS 1.x IP Address and Hostname`).
+            (ii) :guilabel:`Fully qualified hostname (FQDN) of this machine`: If you are adopting the LOCKSS 1.x hostname (which is recommended), enter it here.
+See :numref:`Adopting the LOCKSS 1.x Hostname` (:ref:`Adopting the LOCKSS 1.x Hostname`).

-            (iii) :guilabel:`IP address of this machine`: Likewise, if you are adopting the LOCKSS 1.x IP address, enter it here (see :ref:`Adopting the LOCKSS 1.x IP Address and Hostname`).
+            (iii) :guilabel:`IP address of this machine`: Likewise, if you are adopting the LOCKSS 1.x IP address (which is strongly recommended), enter it here.
+See :numref:`Adopting the LOCKSS 1.x IP Address` (:ref:`Adopting the LOCKSS 1.x IP Address`).

-            (iv) *Optional.* There may be other configuration values you need to change at this stage, but in most cases, everything else will be the same.
+            (iv) :guilabel:`LCAP port`: It is strongly recommended that you adopt the LCAP port previously associated with your LOCKSS 1.x instance.
+See :numref:`Adopting the LOCKSS 1.x LCAP Port` (:ref:`Adopting the LOCKSS 1.x LCAP Port`).

             (v) :guilabel:`OK to proceed?`: Enter :kbd:`Y` for "yes", or simply hit :kbd:`Enter`.

+            .. admonition:: Special instructions for administrators of LOCKSS networks

+               If the node does not adopt its LOCKSS 1.x IP address and/or LCAP port, see :ref:`Change of LCAP identity` in :numref:`Chapter %s <Appendix: Instructions for Administrators of LOCKSS Networks>` (:ref:`Appendix: Instructions for Administrators of LOCKSS Networks`).

       .. tab-item:: Same-Host Migration
          :sync: samehost